 The MasterPress API can be regarded as being made up of 3 packages of classes:

 These classes represent objects that exist in the WordPress core, including posts, terms, users, post types, taxonomies, roles,and images.
 These clases offer a complete object-oriented alternative to the standard template tag functions available in WordPress.
 All class names in the WOOF package are prefixed with WOOF_.

-These classes are also specific to MasterPress, but are concerned with providing APIs and User-Interface implementations for the field types available in MasterPress.
+These classes are also specific to MasterPress Pro, but are concerned with providing APIs and User-Interface implementations for the field types available in MasterPress Pro.
 All class names in the Field Types package are prefixed with MPFT_ which stands for MasterPress Field Type.

 Please refer to the Class Reference landing page for a complete list of classes available in each package.

 Why are WOOF and MEOW separate?

 You may be wondering why the classes in MEOW extend those in the WOOF package; why not just make one class for each of these objects?